adityapande1/autoencoder-ebm/README.md

 ## File Desciption
 1. `train.ipynb` file contains a jupyter notebook to train the model from scratch.
 2. `inference.ipynb` file contains a jupyter notebook to load the trained model and perform inference
+3. `visualize.ipynb` file contains a jupyter notebook to visualize the sequential image generation process of the model
-3. `train.py` file contains the python code to train model from scratch.
+4. `train.py` file contains the python code to train model from scratch.
-4. `infer.py` file contains the python code to do model inference.
+5. `infer.py` file contains the python code to do model inference.
-5. `MCMC.png` file contains the Langevin MCMC used.
+6. `MCMC.png` file contains the Langevin MCMC used.
 Please note that this is adopted from Standford CS:236 course.

+### NOTE : The data will be downloaded automatically once the train.ipynb is run and a directory `data` will be formed were all the features will be stored